Henry Adams: Author

 Adams's The History of the United States of America (1801 to 1817) (9 vols., 1889–1891) is a highly detailed history of the Jefferson and Madison administrations with a focus on diplomacy.
 Wide praise was given for its literary merit, especially the opening five chapters of volume 1, describing the nation in 1800.
 These chapters have also been criticized; Noble Cunningham states flatly, "Adams misjudged the state of the nation in 1800."
 In striving for literary effect, Cunningham argues, Adams ignored the dynamism and sophistication of the new nation.
 Such arguments aside, historians have long recognized it as a major and permanent monument of American historiography.
 It has been called "a neglected masterpiece" by Garry Wills, and "a history yet to be replaced" by the great historian C. Vann Woodward.

 In the 1880s, Adams wrote two novels, starting with Democracy, which was published anonymously in 1880 and immediately became popular in literary circles in England and Europe as well as in America.
 (Only after Adams's death did his publisher reveal his authorship.)
+Democracy exposes the corruption of political life in Washington, D.C., building on Adams' unique insider's perspective.
 His other novel, published under the nom de plume of Frances Snow Compton, was Esther, whose heroine was believed to be modeled after his wife.

-During the late 1860s and early 1870s, Adams edited, with the assistance of his brother Charles Francis Adams, the major American intellectual-literary journal, The North American Review.
+During the late 1860s and early 1870s, Adams edited, with the assistance of his brother Charles Francis Adams, the major American intellectual-literary journal, the North American Review.
 During his tenure it published a number of articles exposing corrupt malpractices in finance, corporations and government, anticipating the work of the "muckrakers" by a generation.
-The brothers collected several of their most important essays in Chapters Of Erie (1871).
+The brothers collected several of their most important essays in Chapters of Erie (1871).
 This experience marked the public commencement of Henry Adams' critical observation of, and radical disenchantment with, the operations and ascendancy of corporations and centralized finance in the economic, social and political life of America.
-Summarizing the observations of a lifetime, he wrote to his brother Brooks on September 20, 1910 (vol. 6, pp. 369-370, Letters, ed.
+Summarizing the observations of a lifetime, he wrote to his brother Brooks on September 20, 1910 (vol. 6, pp. 369–370, Letters, ed.
 Levenson et al.): "Our system of protection [of industry and commerce]... is fatal to our principles....
 Railways, trusts, banking-system, manufactures, capital and labor, all rest on the principle of monopoly ...
 The suggestion that these great corporate organisms, which now perform all the vital functions of our social life, should behave themselves decently, gives away our contention that they have no right to exist.
 Nor am I prepared to admit that more decency can be attained through a legislature made up of similar people exercising similar illegal powers....
 From top to bottom the whole system is a fraud....
 The conviction of having reached this point where we have no choice but to go on in our own rot, drove me out of all share in public affairs twenty years ago..
 Every one who has assumed such a share since then has only muddled and made the matter worse."